 Vehicle safety

-Another bonus of buying the newest released models over last year’s build is that car safety is being improved all the time.
+Another bonus of buying the latest released models over last year’s build is that car safety is being improved all the time.

-If you buy a car at the end of December 2022 or the start of January 2023, with a 2021 build date you’re bound to get a better price point.
+If you buy a car in late December 2022 or early January 2023 with a 2021 build date, you’ll likely get a better price.
 However, are the safety features already outdated?
 That’s a real possibility you’ll want to be certain of before making a choice.

 Car specs

-As with safety features much of the functionality of new car models is improved year on year.
+New car models year after year come with improved safety features and functionality.
 If you’re going in for last year’s model, you may also be going in for a lesser car.
-Of course this isn’t always the case, which is why it pays to cross check specs.
+Of course, this isn’t always the case, which is why it pays to cross check specs.

 Occasionally there are only minor adjustments, or the changes are just to the aesthetics rather than the functionality.